 Mr Melrose's successor in Larbert East was Rev Eric Murray, who was inducted in the early months of 1964 after returning from the mission field in Kenya.
 Mr Murray remained at Larbert East until 1995 when he retired.

-Our current minister is Rev Melville Crosthwaite.
-He has served at Larbert East since 1995, after leaving his former charge of Carstairs linked with Carstairs Junction.
-Over the past few years, Melville has supported and been supported by a number of assistants both in auxiliary and probationary ministries.
+From 1995 our church was served by the ministry of the Rev Melville Crosthwaite, after he left his former charge of Carstairs linked with Carstairs Junction.
+Over the year years, Melville was supported by a number of assistants both in auxiliary and probationary ministries.